psunlpgroup/FoVer/README.md

 <a href="https://fover-prm.github.io/">Project Website</a> | 📄 <a href="https://arxiv.org/abs/2505.15960">Paper</a> | 🛠️ <a href="https://github.com/psunlpgroup/FoVer">GitHub</a> | 🤗 <a href="https://huggingface.co/collections/ryokamoi/fover-682e28cc9f6200c7dfd5342f">Dataset</a> | 🤗 <a href="https://huggingface.co/collections/ryokamoi/fover-682e28cc9f6200c7dfd5342f">Models</a>
 </p>

-This repository includes code and materials for the paper "Training Step-Level Reasoning Verifiers with Formal Verification Tools".
+This repository includes code and materials for the paper "Generalizable Process Reward Models via Formally Verified Training Data".

 Please refer to [Quick Start](#quick-start) for a quick start guide to evaluate your models on the FoVer dataset or evaluate the FoVer models on your dataset.